Police Officer Richard Philpott

 Richard Philpott

-Officer Philpott died from a shotgun blast he received the day before while he was investigating a domestic disturbance.
+Police Officer Richard Philpott died from a shotgun blast he received the day before while he was investigating a domestic disturbance at 1702 65th Avenue

-The officers proceeded to the barn and as they stepped through the door, the information regarding the unloaded shotgun proved erroneous.
-Officer Philpott was struck in the face by the shotgun blast and fell to the ground, unconscious.
-Fife fired six rounds at the suspect, incapacitating him.
-Philpott was rushed to Merritt Hospital, blinded and with almost 50 birdshot penetration wounds to his head.
-He died of his wounds the next day.
+The officers proceeded to the barn and as they stepped through the door the man shot Officer Philpott in the face with the shotgun.
+Officer Philpott's partner fired six rounds at the suspect, incapacitating him.
+Officer Philpott was rushed to Merritt Hospital blinded and with almost 50 birdshot penetration wounds to his head.
+He died of his wounds two days later.

-The 58-year-old suspect was convicted of first degree murder and sentenced to life in San Quentin Prison.
-He died in San Quentin Prison on July 23, 1947.
+The 58-year-old suspect was convicted of first-degree murder and sentenced to life in San Quentin Prison.
+He died in San Quentin Prison on July 23rd, 1947.

 Officer Philpott was survived by his wife, stepdaughter, and stepson.